cloudflare/workers-docs/content/quickstart/write-code.md

   new Response("hello world")
 }
 ```
-*Note: We recommend including this call as the very first thing your worker does in its fetch event listener.
-If you do not include this call and your worker encounters an uncaught exception while processing your request, your end user sees an edge-level error page instead of a response from your site, application, or API.*

 ## Directing Requests

 Now that we have a very basic script running on all requests, how can we filter requests to reach certain handlers?
 There are a few options: